What about my API documentation now that Swashbuckle (Swagger) is no longer a dependency in ASP.NET 9

 As we've seen in this blog post, the Swashbuckle package is no longer a default dependency in the project template starting from ASP.NET 9.

-Instead, the new Microsoft.AspNetCore.OpenApi package is used to generate the OpenAPI document based on the API endpoints in the application.
-It takes the information from traditional controllers as well as minimal endpoints.
+Instead, the project template includes the new Microsoft.AspNetCore.OpenApi package, which is used to generate the OpenAPI document.
+To create the document, it uses the information from traditional controllers as well as minimal endpoints within the application.

-But, it does not include a way to render the OpenAPI document.
-For this task, you're required to bring your own interface to render the documentation.
+But, this change doesn't include a way to render the OpenAPI document (previous through Swagger UI).
+For this task, you're required to bring your own interface layer to render your API documentation.
 Luckily, you can still use Swagger UI, Redoc, or Scalar to render the OpenAPI document.
+The only change you need to make is to configure the UI tools to use the OpenAPI document generated by the Microsoft.AspNetCore.OpenApi package, which is available at /openapi/v1.json.

-If you want to try them all out, install the packages and configure all of them at once.
+If you want to try out the tools mentioned in this blog plost, install the packages and configure all of them at once.

 Further reading link